Explicit Credit Assignment through Local Rewards and Dependence Graphs in Multi-Agent Reinforcement Learning: Method

 \subsection{Approximating Dependence Graph via reverse world models}

-The procedure of the edge estimation in (\ref{eq:mutual_info_bound}) is more practical than the total variation in (\ref{eq:lem_approx}).
-However, estimating the mutual information of general distributions remains statistically challenging \citep{mcallester2020formal}.
-While methods exist for estimating the mutual information of general, high-dimensional distributions, they either have high variance \citep{belghazi2018mutual} or are primarily used for representation learning \citep{oord2018representation}.
-For this reason, we introduce two simplifications to the formulation to ease the mutual information estimation problem.
+We conclude our method by proposing a simple approach for learning dependence graphs that circumvents learning a forward world model.
+To make the estimates in \eqref{eq:mutual_info_bound} practical, we introduce two simplifications to ease the mutual information estimation problem.

 First, the mutual information in (\ref{eq:mutual_info_bound}) can be written as $I(S^{i}{'}; S^j, A^j) = I(S^{i}{'}; S^j) + I(S^{i}{'}; A^j | S^j)$.
 As the MI between states $S^i{'}$ and $S^j$ can be difficult to estimate, we will ignore the former term and assume that the next states only depend on the actions of other agents.
-Second, we approximate the states and actions in $\text{Pa}_n^i(s^i)$ with $(s^i, a^i)$.
+Second, we approximate the states and actions in $\text{Pa}_n^i(s^i)$ defined in \eqref{eq:mutual_info_bound} with $(s^i, a^i)$.
 This approximation is accurate when the dependence graph has a low degree of vertices, such as 1 or 2.
 Overall, with these simplifications, our objective derived from (\ref{eq:mutual_info_bound}) becomes

 To estimate the entropies in \eqref{eq:objective}, we adopt a variational lower bound based on a learned reverse dynamics model.
 Specifically, we train (i) an action prediction model $q_{\phi}$ to estimate $\hat H_{q_{\phi}}(A^j \mid S^j)$ and (ii) a multi-agent reverse world model $q_{\psi}$ that predicts agent $j$’s action conditioned on the state information of both agents $i$ and $j$.
-To determine whether a directed edge from agent $i$ to agent $j$ exists at state $\mathbf{s}$, we compute the discrepancy between the two entropy terms.
+To determine whether a directed edge from agent $j$ to agent $i$ exists at state $\mathbf{s}$, we compute the discrepancy between the two entropy terms.
 If conditioning on agent $i$ significantly reduces the uncertainty of $A^j$, then we consider there is an edge between them.
 To construct $\mathcal{G}^{'}$, we apply a soft thresholding as a heuristic rule to define an edge from $j$ to $i$ whenever

-{where $c$ is a hyperparameter in the range of $[0, 1]$}. {Also, by our assumption, we always include self-edges in the graph.
-The value of $c$ can be used to control the density of the approximated graph $\mathcal{G}^{'}$.
+{where $c$ is a hyperparameter in the range of $[0, 1]$}.
+The value of $c$ can be used to trade off the density of the approximated graph $\mathcal{G}^{'}$ for accuracy.
 At the extreme value $c=0$, our method reverts to the standard local reward setup.
-In our experiments, we manually select $c$ at 0.9 for all experiments.}
+In our experiments, we manually select $c$ at 0.9 for all experiments.